flimzy/gopherjstalk/210_js_type_conv.md

 - Int() int
 - Int64() int64
 - Uint64() uint64
+- String() string

 Any other needs can use

 - Interface() interface{}

-to extract the underlying type, as defined in the following table...
+to extract the underlying type, using reflection.